 Profile

-HASP supports Open Access as a publishing model for the dissemination and advancement of knowledge and learning.
-We offer scholars of Asian Studies from all over the world the opportunity to publish their research results electronically, promptly and free of charge, thereby increasing the visibility and impact of their publications.
-We publish both scholarly monographs, edited volumes and journals according to the Gold Open Access model, i.e. books are accessible immediately, and the Green Open Access model, i.e. the additional open access publication of a published book (self-archiving).
+HASP supports Open Access as a publication model for the dissemination of research results and free access to scholarly information.
+We offer Asian scholars worldwide the opportunity to publish their research results electronically in a timely manner and free of charge, thereby increasing the visibility and impact of their publications.
+We publish scholarly works in Gold Open Access as well as Green Open Access, i.e. the publication of a work that has already appeared in print .

 HASP is committed to the following principles: